Mother 3: Development

 The game was designed for the 64DD add-on, shown here as docked beneath the Nintendo 64.

 Development of Mother 3 began in 1994 for the Super Famicom with Shigeru Miyamoto and Satoru Iwata as producers.
-The team mostly consisted of members involved in the development of the previous Mother game, EarthBound.
+By this point, Mother series creator Shigesato Itoi had worked on the series' earlier games and Itoi Shigesato no Bass Tsuri No. 1 and was experienced at pitching video games, so Miyamoto provided a team willingly.
+The team mostly consisted of members involved in the development of the previous Mother game, though several people left and the team grew in size.
+According to Miyamoto, the decision to create Mother 3 was a commercial one due to the success of its predecessor.
+They forwent the usual prototyping phase and went straight into development expecting to create something unprecedented.
+Itoi said he wanted to make the game like a Hollywood film.
 Inspired by Super Mario 64, the team transitioned from the Super Famicom to the Nintendo 64, believing that they could also creatively flourish by making a 3D world without technical restrictions.
-However, their early specifications exceeded the capabilities and memory limits of Nintendo 64; halfway through development the team scaled back its large scope and changed the platform to the 64DD, a Nintendo 64 expansion peripheral that was later released only in Japan in 1999.
-Mother 3 was expected to be a 64DD launch game, but development shifted back to the Nintendo 64 after the 64DD's commercial failure.
+In September 1994, he predicted that Mother 3s development would end around 1996 with a release on Nintendo's then-upcoming console.
+Their early specifications exceeded the capabilities and memory limits of Nintendo 64; halfway through development, the team scaled back its large scope and changed the platform to the 64DD, a Nintendo 64 expansion peripheral that was later released only in Japan in 1999.
+At E3 in June 1997, Miyamoto speculated that Mother 3 would be one of the four games for the then-expected 1998 launch of the Japan-only peripheral.
+Development eventually shifted back to the Nintendo 64 after the 64DD's commercial failure.

 Nintendo showcased a demo of Mother 3 at the 1999 Nintendo Space World trade show.
 It was expected to be released in North America under the title EarthBound 64, on a 256-megabit cartridge, similar to The Legend of Zelda: Ocarina of Time.
 IGN reacted favorably to the demo and compared the multi-character narrative to the Japan-only Super Famicom RPG Live A Live, and Famitsu readers ranked the game as one of their top ten most anticipated towards the end of 1999.
+IGN stated that the game seemed "very far along" and half complete.
+Following a period of media silence, the announcement of its conversion from 64DD disk to 256 megabit cartridge plus mission expansion disk was taken by IGN as a sign of further delay or cancellation of the 64DD altogether.
+The game was considered enough of a departure from the series that the development team questioned whether fans would consider it part of the series.